gnodi/felv/README.md

   foo: {
     type: 'number',
     required: true,
-    error: 'You must specify a number for "foo"'.
+    error: 'You must specify a number for "foo"'
   }
 };